sachingsachin/storm-examples/README.md

 ```

+Configure storm as described in [Setting-up-a-Storm-cluster](http://storm.apache.org/documentation/Setting-up-a-Storm-cluster.html)

-Start nimbus in one shell
+And then start nimbus in one shell.

 ```bash